 - You don’t require the income as you or your spouse have other income, to cover your expenses.

 - You are extremely worried about income for health care expenses or living expenses as you

 - Your family has a historically long lifespan.

 - You can start CPP at any time, so you could delay and review annually.
 One example of when you may delay and decided to start later would be perhaps you had a part time job and stopped.
 Another example could be a bear market (20 % market decline), and you start CPP then to reduce the amount you have to redeem from your personal assets.

 Everyone should obtain a CPP quote for themselves.
 This will help with the long term planning, as well as do a comparison of you may receive at different ages.
 If you go to the following Service Canada link, request for CPP quote, you can obtain a projection of your CPP based on the ages you wish to stop working, and when you wish to start to collecting.
-When you get the CPP estimate, your financial advisor use it their financial planning software to run the various “what if scenarios”, to help determine when it is best to start based on your specific requirements and views.
+When you get the CPP estimate, your financial advisor use it their financial planning software to run the various “what if cash flow retirement scenarios”, to help determine when it is best to start based on your specific requirements and views.